 How does Mitsuha convince her father?

-In the film, they only show her enter his place but nothing after.
+In that scene in Kimi No Na Wa, they only show her enter his place but nothing after.
 We’re going to have to assume that after all that she’s been through, she has a certain conviction to stand up to her father and make him listen to her.
 Their relationship has been very formal but this moment is emotional for Mitsuha and perhaps connects with her father at an emotional level.
 Besides, in the sky, the comet has already split into two.
 Mitsuha (as Taki) has already mentioned this to her dad early on.
 Now he sees proof.
 He orders for the evacuation of the town.

 The comet strikes, the town is destroyed.
 But since everyone has evacuated, the news reports this now.
 Timeline 2 has no deaths.